StrangeBeeCorp/docs/docs/thehive/compliance/gdpr.md

   * second:      `s`, `sec`, `second`
   * millisecond: `ms`, `milli`, `millisecond`

+For example, 365 days denotes a retention period of 1 year.

+---

 ## Configuration

+To enable GDPR compliance, follow these steps:

-To enable it, the configuration file `/etc/thehive/application.conf` should be updated.
-Add the following configuration to the file:
+1. Update the configuration file /etc/thehive/application.conf with the following settings:

 !!!
 Example ""